julkwel/is-empty/README.md

 # @julkwel/is-empty

-Testing an array, string or int is empty null or 0
+Testing an array, string or int if is it empty null or 0

 ## Installation :
 `yarn add @julkwel/is-empty` or `npm install @julkwel/is-empty`